RADAR-base/GSoC/project-ideas_2023/README.md

 ### 1B. aRMT Protocol Generator and Schedule Viewer

 **Goals:**
-The goal of this project is to implement a UI which can be used to generate the protocol definition JSON file based on user requirements (what questionnaires to be delivered and when).
+The goal of this project is to implement a UI which can be used to generate the protocol definition JSON file ([See example and docs here](https://radar-base.atlassian.net/wiki/spaces/RAD/pages/463241217/Protocol+Schedule)) based on user requirements (what questionnaires to be delivered and when).
 Optionally, if time permits this can be further extend to validate the protocol by generating schedule used on the enrolment-time of a participant.
 The RADAR Appserver has some existing scheduling functionality that can be extended to generate sample schedules.